- Should I select a 3-blade propeller or a 4-blade propeller for my OBSD engine?

 A propeller with a diameter larger than will fit under my boat was suggested.
 Can a smaller diameter still be used without hurting my performance significantly?
 What other adjustments to the propeller should be made to compensate?

 If the difference between the optimal and allowable diameter is minimal, say 1 or 2 inches for a medium size pleasure boat, a corresponding increase in propeller pitch will be effective at maintaining reasonable propeller performance.
-For some situations, it may be suggested to increase blade number, say from 3 to 4, to provide more blade area on the diameter constrained propeller.
-For some rare cases, particularly on re-power projects, a engine-gear combination is selected with the wrong gear reduction ratio.
-This can result in a significant propeller selection problem with no real solution other than changing to a different gear reduction ration.
+For some situations, it may be suggested to increase blade number, say from 3 to 4, on the diameter constrained propeller.
+For some rare cases, particularly on re-power projects, an engine-gear combination is selected with the wrong gear reduction ratio.
+This can result in a significant propeller selection problem with no real solution other than changing to a different gear reduction ratio.

 My propeller has severe pitting and I was told it was caused by electrolysis.
 What could be the cause and how do I prevent it in the future?